fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> What stops management/devs from making these small decisions during the planning phase and story creation?

 > How is it possible that a website would cost over a billion?

 > How should you start learning programming?